aneilbaboo/apollo-universal-starter-kit/README.md

 | debugSQL      | Print executed by backend SQL commands |
 | apolloLogging | Log all Apollo GraphQL operations      |

-### Feature Modules Scaffolding with CLI
+## Features

 This starter kit encourages modular design of application features.
 Each feature should be designed as a decoupled module, deleting feature should ideally not break the remaining application.

+### Feature Modules Scaffolding with CLI

 Basic feature module scaffolding is provided with the following command:

 ```
 yarn cli addmodule <moduleName>